17 Feb Fall asleep faster. Sleep deeper. Wake up with the energy you used to have.

 What if I can’t make a live session?
 All sessions are recorded and you’ll have full access.
 That said, live attendance is where the real value is.
 The real-time coaching, the group dynamics, and the personalized feedback can’t be fully replicated through a recording.

 How much time does the daily practice take?
-20-30 minutes, broken into small moments: 10 minutes in the morning (light + breath), movement throughout the day, and 10–15 minutes in the evening (breath + body awareness).
+Two live sessions (Tuesday 60 min, Friday 60 min) plus 20–30 minutes of daily practice broken into small moments: 10 minutes in the morning (light + breath), movement throughout the day, and 10–15 minutes in the evening (breath + body awareness).
 It fits into your existing routine rather than adding to your to-do list.
+Both sessions are recorded if you can’t attend live.

 Do I need special equipment or wearables?
 No. Just your body and a timer.
 If you have an Oura ring, Whoop, or similar device, we can use that data — but it’s optional, not required.